Nordisk Film & TV Fond supports Nordic feature films, drama series and creative documentaries of high quality. Our funding programmes are:

 We will make a comprehensive evaluation of the project on the basis of artistic- and audience-related criteria, as well as an evaluation of the project’s financial needs (production needs).
 Furthermore, it will be evaluated whether the economic conditions for the execution of the project are realistic, both in regard to production, marketing and distribution.

 Applications are assessed only once.
 It is therefore important to apply with as complete script(s) and documentation, including distribution guarantees and marketing plans, as possible.

 The Fund may seek advice from freelance consultants or readers.

 Applications are evaluated on a continuous basis.
-Normal processing time is 4-6 weeks from when the application is complete.
-Extra processing time must be excepted for applications completed less than 6 weeks before the Fund's summer holiday in July, or shortly before Christmas or Easter.
+The normal processing time is 5-6 weeks and starts when the application is approved for evaluation by The Fund.
+Extra processing time must be excepted for applications completed less than 6 weeks before the Fund's summer holiday in July, or shortly before Christmas and Easter.

 Decision The Fund's CEO signs the decisions and is responsible to the Board of Directors for them.
 A decision letter of granting or refusal will be sent digitally to the applicant.
 If funding is granted, the Letter of Commitment will contain the amount.
 Enclosed with it you will find a list of required documents and other obligations needed for drawing up the contract.